Ways to Instill Good Habits in Young Athletes

 5. Have Fun!

 Sports are fun, so show it!
 Your athletes will enjoy playing their favourite sport even more if practices make them have fun.
-There is a good chance that their work ethic, listening skills and actual playing abilities increase if a practice does not feel like a chore.
+There is a good chance that their work ethic, listening skills, and actual playing abilities increase if practice does not feel like a chore.
 Although there is a time for serious competition in every season, take the opportunity to enjoy moments with athletes and learn from their zest for action.

 Ultimately, the goal of youth sports is to improve both skill and mindset.
 Instilling good habits such as time management, communication, leadership, and honesty in athletes will set them up for future success wherever their sports journey may take them.

 Psst!
 We talked about being well-prepared as a coach.
 Need some help?
 SkillShark offers affordable, customizable evaluation sports software and sports app!
 So, come join us and utilize a sports coaching app to take your sports team to the next level!